Monday, April 30, 2012

 chocolate madness.

 My favorite?
-Definitely the Grand Cru Granada chocolate mousse with cookie crumbs, caramel, and meringue from Union Bar and Grille.
-Runner up was a tough call, but I gotta give it to the South End Buttery 's salted caramel chocolate cupcake.
-Honorable mentions go out to the Taza chocolate bread pudding with salted caramel and toffee cream from The Fireplace, the peanut butter chocolate fudge brownies courtesy of Butter Girl Baking Co. and the French macaroons with Bergamot chocolate and salted toffee provided by Beacon Hill Bistro.
-Oh and then there was Foie Gras Cupcakes from Kickass Cupcakes, not for everyone, but definitely for me.
-As it turns out, you can have too much chocolate.
-But I wasn't complaining.
-It was such an honor to judge this event and I would do it again in a heartbeat!
+Definitely the Grand Cru Granada chocolate mousse w. cookie crumbs, caramel + meringue from Union Bar & Grille.
+Runner up was a tough call, but I will give it to the salted caramel chocolate cupcake from South End Buttery.
+Honorable mentions go out to the Taza Chocolate bread pudding w. salted caramel + toffee cream from The Fireplace, the peanut butter chocolate fudge brownies courtesy of Butter Girl Baking Co. and the French macaroons w.
+Bergamot chocolate + salted toffee provided by Beacon Hill Bistro.
+Oh and then there was Foie Gras Cupcakes from Kickass Cupcakes - not for everyone - but definitely for me.

 Friday, April 27, 2012

 A spontaneous double date night brought Adam and I and our friends to The Gallows where between the four of us we made quite a dent in the cocktail (and beer) menu, I finally got to try the Scotch Egg, our entrees were top notch, and I completely fell in love with their signature dessert.
-It was one of those meals that kept making its way back into our conversations all weekend long (how good everything was, how much fun we had), and not unlike the last time we were there, left us eagerly anticipating our next visit.
+It was one of those meals that kept making its way back into our conversations all weekend long (how good everything was, how much fun we had) and not unlike the last time we were there, left us eagerly anticipating our next visit.

-We shared a number of snack plates, beginning with the Scotch Egg ($6), soft boiled with a just-runny-enough yolk, cradled by a gentle layer of sausage, enveloped in a crispy fried breading.
+We shared a number of snack plates beginning with the remarkable Scotch Egg ($6).
+It is soft boiled with a just-runny-enough yolk, cradled by a gentle layer of sausage, enveloped in a crispy fried breading.
 Still something of a novelty to me, this dish impressively captures the essence of breakfast in a neatly packaged bite.
 The Pulled Pork Corn Muffins ($6) have me convinced that all corn muffins should come stuffed with flavorful, meaty hunks of pulled pork and topped with perfectly ripe slices of avocado.
-The Fava and Sopressata Crostini ($6) layered thin strands of the dry Italian salami over a mash up of fava beans meets fava puree.
+The Fava and Soppressata Crostini ($6) layered thin strands of the dry Italian salami over a mash up of fava beans meets fava puree.
 This was an interesting pair, it didn't have me swooning quite as much as the pulled pork meets corn muffin, but it was a bite that honored the bright, springy fava bean and one worth ordering of you are a fan of either ingredient.

-My Udon Primavera ($25) comes with the plumpest, freshest, most vibrantly colored green peas, asparagus spears and fava beans, as well sharp radishes, beckoning from within slippery coils of Japanese noodles.
-I wanted to dive in face first, considering how long those noodles were, I pretty much did.
-Bathing in a deep, earthy mushroom dashi, the cream of the primavera crop (in Italian, that means springtime!) of vegetables are simply radiant.
-And my only complaint about the poached egg on top was that there wasn't nearly enough bites of it.
 We were stuffed, but I'm so glad we ordered dessert.
 Rum soaked bananas come buried among the smoothest, creamiest peanut butter and chocolate in the Bananas Foster Chocolate Peanut Butter Fluffernutter Brulee ($7).
 Enhancing the decadence is a perfectly torched layer of thick, gooey marshmallow fluff.
-My friend (who has had this before) still thinks that it needs something else, something crispy or crunchy, something to offset the creamy texture, but, I think its just about perfect as is.
+My friend (who has had this before) still thinks that it needs something else, something crispy or crunchy, something to offset the creamy texture, but, I think it is just perfect.
 It swiftly joins the ranks as one of my favorite desserts in Boston, right up there with Oleana's Baked Alaska.

 And same goes for The Gallows overall.
 I can't get enough of this place!